chlorine3545/chlorine3545/README.md

 ## 🇬🇧 English

 > [!tip]
-> Driven by convictions, I'm shifting to Codeberg & self-hosted Forgejo.
-Long Live FOSS!
+> Driven by convictions, I have migrated my main development activities to Codeberg and a self-hosted Forgejo instance.
+GitHub is mainly used as a mirror and workflow platform.
+Long live FOSS!

 **Hello, I'm Chlorine.
 You can call me Xiaolü (Little Chlorine), Chlorinechan, or any friendly variation.**